florea-mihai/florea-mihai.github.io/README.md

-# Full-Stack Digital Media and Interactive Experience Specialist
+# Full-Stack Digital Media and Interactive Development Specialist

 ![Profile Image](path/to/your/profile-image.jpg)